repaygithub/cactus/docs/Forms/API Documentation.md

 <Field required requiredMsg={<div>Required Field</div>} {...fieldProps} />
 ```

-To use `required` without the validator you'd need to pass an explicit `validate` function, like a noop (or use `configureDefaults`/`withDefaults` to set a default validator).
+To use `required` without the validator you'd need to pass an explicit `validate` function, like a noop (or use `configureDefaults`/`withDefaults` to set a default validator or default `requiredMsg`).

 ### Refs & Extensions